-It's expensive to stay here, but you can still find some great, cheap hotels in San Francisco.
-Below is a list of recommendations for hotels with some rooms starting at $100 or less.
-You will also find a second list with recommendations for the best cheap SF hotels with some rooms that start at $150 or less.
+It's generally pretty expensive to stay here, but you can still find some great cheap hotels in San Francisco.
+Below is a list of recommendations for hotels with rooms starting at $100 or less, $150 or less, and $200 or less.

 Every SF lodging option on my list is highly rated by its guests and offers a clean environment.
-At the same time, each one has a reason why it's less expensive (i.e., few amenities, location or shared bathrooms).
+At the same time, each one has a reason why it's less expensive (for example, few amenities, location, or shared bathrooms).

 Make sure you read the details below carefully, so you know what to expect from each of these cheap hotels in San Francisco.